Wreathies: Agency in Play

 Bow selection screen present in two versions.

-Now that we had a plan for testing agency, our next step was to see if kids would stay engaged.
+Now that we had a plan for testing agency, our next step was to see if kids were engaged.

 We tested the game with three children at the museum hosting our study, gathering feedback on pacing and enjoyment that guided our next edits.